-Washington High School Work-Based Learning Student Information Sheet Student: Career Interest: School Activities: Do you have a preference for the l cation of your work-based learning placement? lo lf yes, explain f so, please list them below: may be interested in your career interest area? f so, please list them below: Business: Business: f so, please list them below: f so, please list them below: Business: Address: Business: Address: f so, please list them below: Business: Address: Phone: Business: Address: Phone: f so, please list them below: Business: Address: Phone: Business: Address: Phone: f so, please list them below: Business: Address: Phone: Contact Person: Business: Address: Phone: Contact Person: f so, please list them below: Business: Address: Phone: Contact Person: Business: Business: Address: Phone: Contact Person: Business:
+Washington High School Work-Based Learning Student Information Sheet Student: Career Interest: School Activities: Do you have a preference for the location of your work-based learning placement?
+Yes No If yes, explain Do you know any businesses, which may be interested in your career interest area?
+If so, please list them below: Business: Business: Address: Address: Phone: Phone: Contact Person: Contact Person: Business: Business: Address: Address: Phone: Phone: Contact Person: Contact Person: